Ways to use the iPad (Pro) for your productivity

 Lastly, the application OmniPlan ($74.99 to $149.98) can help with project management.
 While not targeted at personal productivity or a single entity, this application can be used to managed teams, plan ahead bigger projects and time schedules for these.

 The main documents in almost every office in the world are Word, Excel and PowerPoint files.
 Microsoft has a monopoly in that, and most other Office applications result in misaligned documents or glitches.

 Luckily, Microsoft Office is officially available for iOS and thus for the iPad.
 It is free for the 9.7” iPad, but needs an Office 365 subscription tablets larger than 10”, so the iPad Pro users need to pay.

-There are separate apps for Word, PowerPoint, Excel and Outlook.
-Either is as powerful as the bigger brothers on Mac or Windows, in terms of viewing and editing files.
-Unfortunately, one can only open one document at a time, as neither application can utilize tabs.
+There are mobile apps for the Office 365 suite, meaning Word, Excel, PowerPoint, and so on.
+They are as powerful as the bigger brothers on Mac or Windows, in terms of viewing and editing files.

 It is possible to make presentations from an iPad using PowerPoint, if buying a lightning to VGA/DVI/HDMI cable to connect the iPad to a beamer or screen.

 A good Markdown editor is Ulysses ($5 monthly).
 While comparatively cheap, it succeeds to have a good balance between simplistic non-distracting UI and a larger customizability and feature set.
 You can modify color themes, fonts and similar.
 All articles on this website are written in Ulysses!